Kshitijknk07/TitanGate/README.md

     - **Caching**: Stores commonly used responses to minimize computation time and reduce load on backend servers.
     - **Authentication**: Integrated JWT-based authentication for secure user login and protected routes.
     - **API Versioning**: Managing different API versions to maintain compatibility with older clients while allowing new features to be introduced.
-    - 📊 API Analytics: Integrated detailed analytics and logging using Prometheus to track request metrics, API performance, and error rates in real time.
+    - **API Analytics**: Integrated detailed analytics and logging using Prometheus to track request metrics, API performance, and error rates in real time.
+    - **Load Balancing**: Distributes incoming traffic across multiple backend services to ensure high availability, better resource utilization, and optimal performance during peak loads.

 - **🚧 In Progress**:
-    - **Load Balancing**: Distributing incoming traffic evenly across multiple backend services for better resource utilization and high availability.
-    - 🚀 GraphQL API Gateway: Dynamically converting REST APIs into GraphQL endpoints, providing more flexible and efficient API consumption.
+    - **GraphQL API Gateway**: Dynamically converting REST APIs into GraphQL endpoints, providing more flexible and efficient API consumption.
 ---

 ## 🧑‍💻 **How to Get Started**